How We Help

 - Restraining Orders: A legal advocate can provide a basic overview of the steps to file a petition for a Temporary Restraining Order.
 This includes offering assistance with filling out forms, writing a victim impact statement, preparing you for court, and attending court hearings.

 - Free Walk-In Legal Clinic: Turningpoint offers a free walk-in legal clinic on the first Tuesday of every month from 5:30 PM – 7:00 PM at our New Richmond location.
 There is a rotating schedule of volunteer attorneys who can provide answers to legal questions.
 Legal clinic participants cannot currently be represented by an attorney.
+NOTE: Due to the COVID-19 outbreak, for the safety of our clients there will be no Walk-In Legal Clinic in the month of April.

 - Courtroom Support: A legal advocate can explain the legal process and what to expect at court proceedings.
 A legal advocate can act as your service representative during court proceedings, as well as serve as a barrier between you and the responding party.